KingOfState/TokenPickle/README.md

 ### 12. In "API Library" Section Click On "Google Drive API" And Enable It.
 (You Can Also Search For Google Drive).

-### 13. After Enabling Drive API Go To "OAuth Consent Screen" (In API and services Section) Go To "Data Access" Click "Add or remove scopes" Select "1,2,3" Only (Ex - 1. auth/userinfo.email 2. auth/userinfo.profile 3. openid) The Click "Update" Then Click "Save".
+### 13. After Enabling Drive API Go To "OAuth Consent Screen" (In API and services Section) Go To "Data Access" Click "Add or remove scopes" Select "1,2,3" Only (Ex - 1.auth/userinfo.email 2.auth/userinfo.profile 3.openid) Then Click "Update" Then Click "Save".

 ### 14. After (Task 13.)
 Click On "Audience" Then Click "Pulish App" And "Confirm".
 (Now, You May Close Your Browser, Online Work Complete)